hawktang/lemmatizer_for_mac/readme.md

-Do know why mac dictionary or lookup have no lemmatizer, hope apple can add it in future
+Do not know why mac dictionary or lookup do not have even a simple lemmatizer, hope apple can add it in future

-Here is a quick and rough implementation with python.
+Here is a quick and rough implementation with python Spacy.

 The python script will be called by applescript